 Do you recommend a 2nd shooter?

 I generally recommend a 2nd shooter to clients for a few reasons.
 First, if you are planning a raging party with a lot of guests, it can be beneficial to have two bodies on the floor to capture events happening simultaneously.
 Having a second shooter at the ceremony is also an opportunity to have multiple angles of coverage.
 For example, capturing the couple walking down the aisle from two different perspectives can help better capture the photographic story of your day.
-Additionally, if the bride and groom plan on getting ready in two different locations, a second shooter can help document both experiences.
+Additionally, if the couple plans on getting ready in two different locations, a second shooter can help document both experiences.

 What is your communication and planning style before the event?